EOSIO/eos/docs/nodeos/02_usage/03_development-environment/index.md

 ## Local Multi-Node Testnet

 While this option can technically be used for smart contract development, it may be overkill.
 This is most beneficial for those who are working on aspects of Core Development, such as benchmarking, optimization and experimentation.
-It's also a good option for the curious developers.
+It's also a good option for learning purposes or concept proofing.

 * [Configure Nodeos as a Local Multi-Node Testnet](01_local-multi-node-testnet.md)